sebiprograms/showcase-react/README.md

 ## About

 The goal of showcase-react is to give myself a playground to learn react.
-I've created this project using vite and will be coding in typescript usually.
+I've created this project using vite and plan to come out of this with a fundamnetal knowledge to create future more complex apps.